AndreasChristensen89/project-three-python/README.md

    * Easily understand the goal of the game
         * Rules are written simple and separated into sections for easier readability.
    * Understand how to make the initial guess in the game
-        * On the game screen there is input text which explains that the player should pick a letter and a number, and gives an example of input.
+        * On the game screen there is input text which explains that the player should pick a letter and a number and gives an example of input.
    * Understand how to advance after a hit/miss
         * There is a counter for attempts, which is meant to signal that the game is still ongoing, and the player should therefore continue as before
     * Understand where to find high scores, and how they are measured
-        * Navigation is clearly displayed, in the high score menu the heading says "Select a list/difficulty to view", which tells the players that high scores are separated by difficulty.
+        * Navigation is clearly displayed, in the high score menu the heading says "Select a list/difficulty to view" which tells the players that high scores are separated by difficulty.
-        * In the high score lists a top remark tells the players "The fewer misses the better", which aims to make the player understand the hierarchy of scores, and explains why the lowest are on top.
+        * In the high score lists a top remark tells the players "The fewer misses the better", which aims to make the player understand the hierarchy of scores and explains why the lowest are on top.

-* What are the goals for a returning visitor
+* What are the goals for a returning visitor?
    * Instantly/easily remember how to navigate the content
         * I estimate this to be intuitive
    * Easily remember how to navigate play the game